 topic_filter attribute is not provided or it is

-provided with “*”, the new behavior in Connext 6 is for Connext DDS to return the
+provided with “*”, the new behavior in Connext 6 is for Connext to return the

 first matching QoS.
-Previously, Connext DDS returned the last matching
+Previously, Connext returned the last matching

-For example, you could use a Connext DDS API that returns a QoS based on a
+For example, you could use a Connext API that returns a QoS based on a

 topic_name value.
 In the C API, you could use a function like